arogozhnikov/python3_with_pleasure/README.md

     def print(*args, **kargs):
         pass  # do something useful, e.g. store output to some file
     ```
-    In jupyter it is desireable to log each output to a separate file (to track what's happening after you got disconnected), so you can override `print` now.
+    In jupyter it is desirable to log each output to a separate file (to track what's happening after you got disconnected), so you can override `print` now.

-    Below you see a conext manager that temporarily overrides behavior of print:
+    Below you see a context manager that temporarily overrides behavior of print:
     ```python
     @contextlib.contextmanager
     def replace_print():
         import builtins
         _print = print # saving old print function
         # or use some other function here
-        builtins.print = lambda *args, **kargs: _print('new printing', *args, **kargs)
+        builtins.print = lambda *args, **kwargs: _print('new printing', *args, **kwargs)
         yield
         builtins.print = _print